Occupational Psychology - Prof Doc

 You’ll produce a thesis that can be based on your work experience and projects.
-To support your thesis, we provide you with free access to a range of statistical software including SPSS, AMOS and Lisrel.
+To support your thesis, we provide you with free access to a range of statistical software including SPSS, AMOS and LISREL.

-By the end of the course, you’ll have demonstrated your expertise through your unique contribution to the theory, knowledge and professional practice of occupational and business psychology.
+By the end of the course, you’ll have demonstrated expertise through your unique contribution to the theory, knowledge and professional practice of occupational and business psychology.

 Our professional doctorate allows you to base your thesis on workplace experience or projects.
 The course runs part-time, so you can easily fit it around your work commitments.

+You'll engage in original research, developing a wide range of skills and knowledge that can be applied to the workplace.
 We’ll help you plan and conduct this research so that it’s conceptually sound, ethically approved and firmly acceptable within the scientist-practitioner framework.

 Critically evaluating the research and published work of other psychologists, as well as your own professional work, is important to the development of your thesis.
-Through this and other forms of self-managed learning, you’ll develop high-level professional skills.
+Through this and other forms of self-managed learning you’ll develop high-level professional skills.

-- an advancement in the “state of the art” of occupational psychology
+- an advancement in occupational psychology

 - a breakthrough in current theory or practice